fairmat/MarketDataProviders/README.md

 MarketDataProviders
 ===================

-Plugins used to access market data from several providers.
+Plugins used to access market data from several public market data providers.

 YahooFinanceIntegration: Provides access to the Yahoo!
 Finance CSV Historical Data API in order to gather data for use by Fairmat.